huntdatacenter/docs/docs/privacy-statement.md

 **We care about your privacy.**

-It is important for us to ensure the privacy for your personal data both as a users of our cloud services, a research participants and a visitor to our web pages.
+It is important for us at HUNT Cloud to ensure the privacy for your personal data - both when you use our services as a scientist or scientific administrator, when you donate your data as a research participants and when you visit our web pages.

-This page contains information on how we work to ensure your privacy.
+This page contains information on how we work to ensure your privacy in our services.

 [[toc]]

-## Privacy statement for cloud services users
+## Privacy statement for services users

 Last update: 2023-10-10.

-**This privacy statement describes how we process and store your personal data as a users of our services, and the rights you might be entitled to exercise.**
+**This privacy statement describes how we process and store your personal data as a users of our cloud services, and the rights that you might be entitled to exercise on these data.**

-### Current version

 ::: tip CURRENT PRIVACY STATEMENT